ankane/field_test/README.md

 ## Analytics Platforms

-You can also send experiment data to analytics platforms like [Segment](https://segment.com), [Amplitude](https://amplitude.com), and [Ahoy](https://github.com/ankane/ahoy).
-Use:
+You may also want to send experiment data as properties to other analytics platforms like [Segment](https://segment.com), [Amplitude](https://amplitude.com), and [Ahoy](https://github.com/ankane/ahoy).
+Get the list of experiments and variants with:

 ```ruby
 field_test_experiments
 ```

-to get all experiments and variants for a participant and pass them as properties.

 ### Ahoy